FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/storage_security.md

 Alliance chain data, visible only to members within the alliance。Drop disk encryption ensures the security of data running the alliance chain on the hard disk。Once the hard drive is taken out of the Alliance chain's own intranet environment, the data cannot be decrypted。

-Disk encryption is the encryption of the contents of the node stored on the hard disk, including: contract data, the node's private key.。
+Disk encryption is the encryption of the contents of the node stored on the hard disk, including: contract data, the node's private key。

 For a specific introduction to falling disk encryption, please refer to: [Introduction to falling disk encryption](../../design/storage/storage_security.md)